 The hotel is split into two sections; the Diwa is in the newer wing and has its own bistro, which serves Indian fusion cuisine, but purists might prefer the resort’s signature restaurant, Spice Studio.
 Fresh, seasonal ingredients are prepared using local recipes in an open kitchen.
 Take the plunge and ask the waiter to bring a selection of that day’s dishes.
 Or ask very nicely in the bar and they’ll rustle up the most popular local street food: an omelet doused in coconut-based gravy and sandwiched in a fluffy white bun.

 Like all new hotels in the region, the Alila was built away from the beach (a strict planning requirement), but Majorda Beach is just a 10-minute golf cart ride away.
 Goa has a reputation for being party central, but this wide, palm-fringed strip of coastline couldn’t be further from the cliché.
 You are more likely to see a local fisherman selling his day’s catch than a backpacker in tie-dye.

-— Review by Collette Lyons, courtesy of Jetsetter.com.
-The text has been modified to fit the format.
+Review by Collette Lyons, courtesy of Jetsetter.com, modified to fit the format.

 Alila is known for its properties in Southeast Asia, and there is definitely a Balinese vibe at this modern, airy resort.
 Plus, the hotel has one of the best Goan restaurants in the region, a hip cocktail bar and a spa designed to pamper.

 Categories: Alila, Countryside hotels, Family vacation, Modern design, Quiet location, Relaxing vacation, Spa, Tropical vacation,